JavieraAlmendrasVilla/innove/mediumish-theme-jekyll-master/_posts/2025-08-01-Pixel-update.md

 **Google's Response: Compensation Galore**

 But wait, there's more!
 Google isn't leaving its users hanging.
 For those affected, the company is offering a free battery swap, a $50 compensation, or a $100 credit towards a new Pixel phone.
-To check if your device is impacted, simply enter your IMEI number on Google's designated page. :contentReference[oaicite:1]{index=1}
+To check if your device is impacted, simply enter your IMEI number on Google's designated page.
+[Google's new Pixel 4A update is going to lower battery life for some owners](https://www.theverge.com/2025/1/7/24338566/google-pixel-4a-battery-stability-replacement-reduced-capacity)

 **Comparisons to 'Batterygate'**